YuriiKononenko/socks-app-test/README.md

+Tests for `/register` and `/login` controllers of Socks microservice app.

 ###NOTE
 For RegistrationTest.verifyEmptyPasswordIsNotAllowed() test is written to assert HTTP 500 Internal Server Error.
 However, actual `/register` controller allows us to register with an empty password, which I don't think is expected.
 At